 Exploring Tozeur's Oasis: A Visitor's Guide

-Some 200 springs and artesian wells (with a total flow of 700 L per second) supply the oasis with water.
+Some 200 springs and artesian wells (with a total flow of 700 liters per second) supply the oasis with water.
 Most of the springs are near the Belvédère, where they join to form a river flowing through the oasis and petering out at its end, on the edge of the Chott el Djerid.
-The water from the river and the artesian wells is channelled to the various land holdings within the oasis through an intricate network of little open channels, known as seguias, and in accordance with a complicated distribution system that still follows the ancient rules.
+The water from the river and the artesian wells is channeled to the various land holdings within the oasis through an intricate network of little open channels, known as seguias, and in accordance with a complicated distribution system that still follows the ancient rules.

 Imam Ibn Chabbat originally laid down regulations for the water distribution in a book written in the middle of the 13th century.
-Under this system, each holding of land, depending on its situation, size and time of irrigation (morning, evening, etc.), is assigned a particular unit of time (khaddous), during which it is supplied with water through the seguias, all of which are of the same size.
+Under this system, each holding of land, depending on its situation, size, and time of irrigation (morning, evening, etc.), is assigned a particular unit of time during which it is supplied with water through the seguias, all of which are of the same size.

 The large landowners - many of them merchants or nomads, who are traditionally disinclined to work on the land - and religious brotherhoods own more than 1,000 palms apiece.
-Their land is worked by share-croppers (khammes), who retain between a tenth and a third (depending on the crop) of the harvest.
+Their land is worked by sharecroppers (khammes), who retain between a tenth and a third (depending on the crop) of the harvest.
 The name khammes comes from khamsa ("five"), the croppers' average or traditional share being one-fifth.
-This pattern of land ownership and employment developed over the centuries when the caravan routes fell out of use and oasis farming remained the only means of subsistence.
-The wealthier landowners bought up the impoverished smallholders' water rights, cut off their water supply and finally acquired their land.
+This pattern of land ownership and employment developed over the centuries, when the caravan routes fell out of use and oasis farming remained the only means of subsistence.
+The wealthier landowners bought up the impoverished smallholders' water rights, cut off their water supply, and finally acquired their land.
 The dispossessed peasants were then compelled to become their tenants.
 The share of the harvest they receive is sufficient only to meet the most basic requirements of subsistence.